nginxinc/nginx-ingress-workshops/OSS/labs/lab8/readme.md

     > It is important to point out, that the scraper page contains `all` of the NGINX statistics that you see on the Dashboard/Stub_Status, and a few extras.

-    >> **This set of metrics will provide a good data source for the monitoring and graphing of NGINX NIC.**
+    >> **This set of metrics will provide a good data source for the monitoring and graphing of NGINX Ingress.**

-    *If you were running NGINX Plus, there would be an additional ~80 metrics for all the upstream statistics, see the Plus Workshop for more details if you are interested.*
+    Note: If you were running NGINX Plus, there would be an `additional ~80 metrics` for all the server, location, and upstream statistics; see the Plus Workshop for more details if you are interested.

     <br/>